Why you hate your husband during pregnancy (and why it’s okay)

 2. Why do I have an aversion to my husband during pregnancy?

-Why do women hate their husbands when pregnant?
 Pregnancy aversion to your partner is extremely common and has nothing to do with how much you love him.
 Heightened senses, hormonal changes, and your brain’s protective instinct can all make you feel irritated or repelled by him – especially in the first trimester.
-It’s temporary, I promise.
+It’s temporary though, I promise.

 3. Why does my husband make me feel alone during pregnancy?

 No matter how loving he is, your husband simply cannot fully understand what your body and mind are going through – and that gap can feel like loneliness.
-Tell him exactly how you feel and what you need, because most partners genuinely want to help but just don’t know how.
+Tell him exactly how you feel and what you need.
+Most partners genuinely want to help but just don’t know how until you tell them.

 4. How can I stop hating my husband?

-• Communicate honestly with your partner about your emotions
+• Talk honestly with your partner about how you feel

 5. Can pregnancy hormones really make your hate your husband?